kojiishi/unicode-auto-spacing/README.md

 ## Installing

-This package requires [PyICU], which requires some libraries installed.
+This package requires [PyICU], which requires some libraries.
 Please see the [Installing PyICU](https://gitlab.pyicu.org/main/pyicu#installing-pyicu).

 [PyICU]: https://pyicu.org